c-pher/PyWinOS/README.md

 # PyWinOS
-The cross-platform tool to work with remote Windows OS.
+The cross-platform tool to work with remote and local Windows OS.

 PyWinOS uses the Windows Remote Manager (WinRM) service.
 It can establish connection to a remote server based on Windows OS and execute commands:
 - PowerShell
 - Command line
 - WMI.

-It can execute command-line locally too.
+It can execute commands locally using subprocess and command-line too.

 For more information on WinRM, please visit [Microsoft’s WinRM site](https://docs.microsoft.com/en-us/windows/win32/winrm/portal?redirectedfrom=MSDN)
 It based on [pywinrm](https://pypi.org/project/pywinrm/).